 12. Learn something new at Pacific Science Center

-13. Tour the Theo Chocolate Factory
+13. Tour the Seattle Chocolate Factory

 14. Reach new heights on an indoor climbing wall